Passing California Smog Tests

 17. Moving to CA:

 You are required to register you car within 20 days of establishing employment or residency in CA (whichever comes first).
 This is a drag because often you cannot make an appointment with the smog referee within that time.
 I've never heard of someone being fined for this but it's possible because the government regulations are poorly written.
-They only give you 10 days to apply for a driver's license!
+If you think that's inconvenient, they only give you 10 days to apply for a driver's license!

 You also have to get the DMV to inspect your vehicle.
 They will look for the factory stickers and record the VIN.
 If you've repainted your bus and removed any of these you may have trouble.

 As a matter of interest, you are not allowed to register a out of state vehicle in CA with less than 7,500 miles on the odometer.
-This is to force Californians to purchase CA model vehicles which the dealerships take advantage of by marking up the price.
-The only impact this has on our buses is that the odometer has only five digits so if your mileage is 100,000 - 107,500 miles or any increment of 100k miles afterwards you may have to convince the DMV that your odometer has rolled over by providing prior registration documentation.
+This is to force Californians to purchase CA models from Calif dealers which the dealerships take advantage of by marking up the price.
+The only impact this has on our buses is that the odometer has only five digits so if your mileage is 100,000 - 107,500 miles or any increment of 100k miles afterwards you may have to convince the ignorant DMV employee that your odometer has rolled over by providing prior registration documentation.
 If your odo is in KM, I've found they may not even account for that.

 18. Buying & Selling:

 If you are buying a vehicle from or selling to a CA resident it is supposed to have a recent smog certificate.
-Specifically, the last smog test to have been done within the last 90 days.
+Specifically, the last smog test must have been done within the last 90 days.
 If the smog report was submitted to the DMV within the last 90 days of the vehicle being re-registered by the previous owner you do not need to have another test done.
-If the vehicle hasn't been re-registered, the certificate is only good for 90 days.
+If the vehicle has yet to be be re-registered by the PO, the certificate is only good for 90 days.
 If you buy a vehicle from a family member you are exempt from the 90 day requirement.

 Contrary to popular belief (and what is written at the DMV website), you apparently CAN buy and register a used vehicle without a smog certificate.
 The DMV will issue you temporary documentation in order to get the testing completed.
 Once you pass (within the time limit) they will issue you with permanent title and registration.